-Does the arrival of summertime have you daydreaming of wandering off into the wilderness and spending nights around the campfire?
+Does summertime have you daydreaming of wandering off into the wilderness and spending nights around the campfire?

 Cirque of Towers waterfall.(Justin Michael)